EladBezalel/material2-start/steps/STEP_9.md

 ...
 ```

-To be able to show dialogs, the `MdDialog` service needs to be injected.
+To be able to show dialogs, the `MatDialog` service needs to be injected.
 A function that is
 referenced from the template will then open the dialog.

 ###### File:  `src/app/dialog/dialog.component.ts`